Ladakh for a month?

 The next evening we went up till the last village before Pakistan towards Batalik region.
 The venture was followed by an adventure of climbing up a rocky hill in the village named Gargardo, just to meet a singer in search of some unheard stories of the Dards (Brokpas) and songs.

 I never thought of visiting Kargil just for the Vijay Smarak.
 But thanx to these people, I ended up staying there for around 2 days.
-We explored all the nooks and corners of this place having interesting history.
-Only with their guidance I could explore the unseen parts and unknown facts about Kargil.
+We explored all the nooks and corners of this place having an interesting history.
+Only with their guidance, I could explore the unseen parts and unknown facts about Kargil.

 Yangchen Dolkar is the first female Educator to start a school in Kargil.
 Her secular school is indeed an inspiration for the entire nation.
 She joined our gang for Kargil exploration and as it said, more the merrier. 😉

 Our gang then reached the Pakistan border at Kargil, what you can see in the background of this picture is the POK (Pakistan Occupied Kashmir).
 With my extra zoom camera, I could literally see the Pak soldiers’ movement in the desolate village which was once a part of Kargil.